Gambling debt, stock tip lead to $1 million settlement but no charges for Mickelson

 Nicknamed "Lefty" and "Phil the Thrill," Mickelson is one of golf's biggest draws and relishes interacting with fans along the course.
 While capable of driving up television ratings, Mickelson is also admired for being a committed family man and a generous donor to charities.

 The Professional Golfers Association website said Mickelson had career earnings of more than $79 million on the tour, second only to Tiger Woods' $110 million.
-In 2015, Forbes magazine estimated Mickelson earned more than $40 million a year from appearances and sponsorship deals, which also include Barclays PLC (BARC.L), Exxon Mobil Corp (XOM.N) and Rolex.
+In 2015, Forbes magazine estimated Mickelson earned more than $40 million a year from appearances and sponsorship deals, which also include Barclays PLC, Exxon Mobil Corp and Rolex.

 The SEC said Mickelson had placed bets with Walters both before and after July 2012, when the gambler called Mickelson with his Dean Foods tip.